MattVale1/RPSLib/README.md

 # Installation:
 **Easy:**
 Go to [Releases](https://github.com/matthewvale/RPSLib/releases), select the latest and copy the provided UPM URL.
 Open Unity Package Manager and select "Install package from git url..." and paste the URL.
+After installing, double click the `RPSLib` asset to finish installing the package.

 **Manual:**
 In _RPSLib/bin/Release/netstandard2.1_, we have `RPS.dll` and `RPS.xml` files, simply copy/paste these file into your Unity project.